lasigeBioTM/BioASQ14Taskb_2026/README.md

 ### Prerequisites (not included in this repo)

-These are large and must be obtained separately:

 **Prebuilt indexes (FAISS + PISA)** used in this work are available on Hugging Face:
 > 🤗 [dantunes6/lean-rag-indexes](https://huggingface.co/datasets/dantunes6/lean-rag-indexes)